 I first saw Ann perform at the Blue Note Jazz Club in New York in 2007 and was blown away by her artistry.
 I wrote up my impressions of her show in “But Beautiful” and then followed up with an interview this past April, just afer she had completed recording “At Last.”

 Ann is one of the most articulate people I have ever spoken with.
-She is a passionate proponent of the Great American Songbook, calling herself “a keeper of the flame.”
+She is a passionate proponent of the Great American Songbook.
+It’s her mission; she calls herself “a keeper of the flame.”
 Her music straddles the genres of jazz, blues, and popular music, but the Great American Songbook is at the heart of her work.
 She seeks to take loving care of “the great music of our country.”
 She wants America to tend to its classic (popular) music, pointing to both the intelligence and heart of the great American composers.
 “We need performers in every generation to maintain our legacy,” she said, such performers being the practical advocates of “the songs and the artists who have made a mark on our consciousness.”

 Such performers need an audience.
 Is there still an audience for the art that Ann is practicing with her own consummate artistry?
 The answer is clearly affirmative.
 Ann referred to tour stops in Detroit, Houston, Los Angeles, and Naples, where she had recently performed over four nights with the Naples Philharmonic Orchestra, and an exhilarating appearance at the Terrassa Jazz Festival in Spain the month before I spoke with her.